wahidfarid/tablecheck-weatherapp/README.md

 - [x] Refactor existing unit tests and implement more
 - [x] Remove weather icon font and only import needed icons as SVGs
 - [x] Page insights testing
+- [x] Visualize machine states
 - [~] Dynamic youtube Video backgrounds based on weather (Partially implemented, found out that there's a rather strict quota limit for the youtube api. i'll need to refactor a big portion of what i've already implemented to use a different API to get around this limitation,)
 - [ ] E2E testing
-- [ ] Visualize machine states

 ### Pending issues
 - Scrolling icon background's speed and direction get stuck after completing a full cycle of all listed cities
 - Scrolling icon background recenters every 5 seconds so as not to expose plain background. this is un-noticable while cycling through cities but obvious with only one city. should implement a way to seamlessly center the background while in view...
+Issue is caused by unequal momentum between the x and y axis while scrolling. easiest solution i think is to limit the scrolling directions to 8. that way when the pattern recenters itself, it should perfectly overlap and not "jump"
 - Importing the global styles in Storybook's `preview.js` or `preview-head.html` does not display the component properly for some reason? for the time being, importing the global styles inside each component story seems to properly display everything
 ...